zelton02/LearningGit/README.md

 makan pa i also dunno
 dunno ltr need to meet my supervisor ma
 She say send the file to her but i dunno she want to meet me ma

+Oooo she no reply u after that shima
+If bfr gt say wn meet jiu go jerrr
+Abo I juede cn go sneak see see 放心点